 Most of us don’t think we can afford college.
 I’m here to let students know if I can do it, they can.
 I love watching the light come on when they hear my story and discover there are options designed for their circumstances.
 I hope that what my adviser did for me, I will now do for those students in my life.Kelton Chastulik

-We believe every student should have access to the support and guidance they need to achieve their dreams.
+At College Advising Corps, we believe every student should have access to the support and guidance they need to achieve their dreams.

 We partner with universities across the country to place recent college graduates in under-resourced high schools where they serve as near-peer advisers.
 Our advisers help students achieve their postsecondary goals—whether that includes community college, a four-year institution, trade school, or military service.About Us

 College Advising Corps advisers understand the challenges their students face and are available to help them find their best path forward.

 Enabling students to feel seen and heard is what brings meaning to my life.
 Empowering students to embrace their identity is what makes serving so rewarding.
 I feel drawn to a future career where I can continue to support and help others pursue educational opportunity.Lyudmila “Ludi” Avagyan

 If I could describe my College Advising Corps experience in one word, I would describe it as impactful.
 The impact college advising has had on me is that I'm here today because of college advising.
 If I hadn't had an adviser, I wouldn't have gone to Cal State.
 I wouldn't have graduated debt-free.Gerrel Sayles